acm-projects/pocket-museum/README.md

 - App Searches Through Museum Database And Returns Title, Artist, Brief History/explanation Of Painting, And A Brief Overview Of The Artist
     - Use An Image Recognition API To Identify The Image Of The Painting
 - Alternatively, Paintings Can Be Searched By Title Or Artist
-- Analyze Paintings From ONE Museum For The Time Being

 ## Stretch Goals
 - *Easy*: